Yanjun-Chen/BP-Algorithem/README.md

 # BP-Algorithem

-Implementation of BP algorithm without third party package
+Implementation of BP algorithm without third party packages

-Using only Numpy and SciPy to implement BP algorithm.
+Using only Numpy and SciPy to implement BP algorithm

 Demo of calling the custom algorithm.